Is Kyiv one of Europe’s most underrated cities?

 A gem of Eastern Europe, Kyiv is easily one of the most picturesque cities in the region.
 Yet, at the same time, Ukrainian capital not only remains one of the most underrated cities on the continent but has also lost some of its tourist appeals due to the recent political turmoil.
 The enormous media coverage of the protests in Kyiv which were a daily sight on news outlets worldwide adversely affected Kyiv’s reputation with travelers.

 However, having survived the Mongol invasion, Second World War and Nazi occupation, Chernobyl, Bolsheviks’ oppression, and two recent revolutions, Kyiv remains the center of Ukrainian culture.
 Indeed, founded more than thousand years ago, Ukrainian capital has a big touristic potential that will only increase every year.
 It has everything to become one of the most developed and comfortable cities of Eastern Europe.
 And here is why.

 - Ancient history

 Not many experienced travelers know that Ancient Kyiv was not inferior to Rome or Athens.
-The Old Slavic capital of the powerful feudal state – Kievan Rus, by the 11th century, was one of the largest and prosperous centers in Eastern Europe.
+The Old Slavic capital of the well-developed state – Kievan Rus, by the 11th century, was one of the largest and prosperous centers in Eastern Europe.
 Thousands of Orthodox pilgrims come to Kyiv in search of spiritual enlightenment.
 They know, Kyiv – “mother of Rus’ cities” was founded more than thousand years ago as a sacred hillfort and later on became the cradle of the East Slavic civilization.

 - Picturesque & green